-No subchronic or chronic studies were located regarding toxicity of 2,3-TDA to humans or animals via oral administration.
-Gavage exposure studies evaluating TDA mixtures containing the 2,3-TDA isomer (approximately 40-45% 2,3-TDA) showed some evidence of R/D effects in rats exposed to 250 mg/kg-day following premating through PND 4 and rats and rabbits exposed to \geq 100 mg/kg-day following gestational exposure, primarily at doses associated with potential maternal toxicity (BASF, 2010; Becci et al., 1983).
+No subchronic or chronic studies have been located regarding the toxicity of 3,4-TDA to humans or animals via oral administration.
+Potentially relevant toxicity data for 3,4-TDA are limited to a 5-day gavage study that reported perforating duodenal ulcers in rats following exposure to 1,000 mg/kg-day (Selye, 1973).
+Additionally, gavage exposure studies evaluating TDA mixtures containing the 3,4-TDA isomer (approximately 50-60% 3,4-TDA) showed some evidence of potential R/D effects in rats at 250 mg/kg-day following premating through PND 4 and in rats and rabbits at ≥100 mg/kg-day following gestational exposure, primarily at doses associated with potential maternal toxicity (BASF, 2010; Becci et al., 1983).
 The scope and design of these studies are inadequate to support the derivation of a subchronic or chronic provisional reference dose (p-RfD) for 3,4-TDA using chemical-specific data.
-Instead, screening p-RfDs are derived in Appendix A using an alternative read-across approach.
+Instead, screening p-RfDs are derived in Appendix A using an alternative, read-across approach.
+Based on the overall analogue approach presented in Appendix A, 2,5-toluenediamine was selected as the most appropriate analogue for 3,4-TDA for deriving a screening subchronic and chronic p-RfD (see Table 6).

 3.2.
-DERIVATION OF PROVISIONAL REFERENCE CONCENTRATIONS
+DERIVATION OF PROVISIONAL REFERENCE CONCENTRATION

-The absence of relevant inhalation data precludes derivation of provisional reference concentrations (p-RfCs) for 2,3-TDA directly.
-An alternative read-across approach was attempted, but screening p-RfCs could not be derived due to a lack of inhalation toxicity values for potential analogues (see Appendix A).
-Based on the overall analogue approach presented in Appendix A, 2,5-TDA was selected as the most appropriate analogue for 2,3-TDA for deriving a screening subchronic and chronic p-RfD (see Table 5).
+The absence of relevant inhalation data precludes derivation of provisional reference concentrations (p-RfCs) for 3,4-TDA directly.
+An alternative read-across approach was attempted, but screening p-RfCs could not be derived due to a lack of inhalation toxicity values for analogues identified (see Appendix A).